U.S. flag

 After contract has been awarded:

-2. The COR submits a Visitor Access Request (VAR) for each contractor initially and annually thereafter.
+• VAR: COR submits a VAR for each contractor (Initial and Annual).

 Out-processing:

-• Notify the ISP, [email protected], of the classified contractor's departure date.
+• Notify the ISP, [email protected], of the Classified Contractor's departure date.

-• For classified contractors with SCI access, schedule an SCI debriefing, [email protected]
+• For Classified Contractors with SCI access, schedule an SCI debriefing, [email protected]

 • Submit the completed form to return to the Security Service Center, HCHB room 1522 or [email protected], and all badges with other government-issued keys and/or access cards.